xmidt-org/docs/content/docs/operating/scytale.md

 ```bash
 curl -i -H "Authorization: Basic AUTHOKEN" HOSTNAME:PRIMARY_PORT/api/v2/device/DEVICE_ID/stat
 ```
-Where HOSTNAME is your DNS record, docker container, or ip address listening on the PRIMARY_PORT.
-Where AUTHOKEN is the `authHeader` in the yaml configuration file.
+Where `HOSTNAME` is your DNS record, docker container, or ip address listening on the `PRIMARY_PORT`.
+Where `AUTHOKEN` is the `authHeader` in the yaml configuration file.
-Where DEVICE_ID is the device that is connected to talaria.
+Where `DEVICE_ID` is the device that is connected to talaria.

 ```
 $ curl -i -H "Authorization: Basic dXNlcjpwYXNz" localhost:6300/api/v2/device/mac:112233445566/stat